-- His Sprenger has yet to completely defeat an opponent despite seeming very powerful.
+- His Sprenger has yet to completely defeat an opponent despite its great power.

-- Also, Licht Regen does virtually nothing to Ulquiorra.
-Uryu knew what he was getting into, though.
+- Licht Regen does virtually nothing to Ulquiorra.
+Uryu knew what he was getting into.

 - You Killed My Father: Uryuu pulls this on Mayuri, who killed his grandfather.
 Although he defeated Mayuri, the issue has never been fully resolved.